FreeOurKnowledge/website/marketing/non_fok_campaigns.md

-Document purpose: collect a list of other campaigns with similar goals but not on FOK
+Document purpose: collect a list of other campaigns with similar goals but not on FOK, so we can target those users (and possibly integrate with campaigns)

 Petitions
 * [No-fee science](https://docs.google.com/forms/d/e/1FAIpQLSeGl9IgTZcVDcyinQbosTKhrZVTTVhQ8fUg5Yc9K860AHeDpw/viewform)